GMOD/Apollo/docs/Migration.md

 script and users are added.

-From Web Apollo 1, you should be able to pull user names out of the database `select * from users ;`, but there is not much overlap between users in Web Apollo 1 and Apollo2.
+From Web Apollo 1, you should be able to pull user names out of the database `select * from users ;`, but there is not much overlap between users in Web Apollo1.x and Apollo2.x.

 If you have only a few users, however, just adding them manually on the users will likely be easier.